 - as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect.

-Regardless of whether the local authority is providing any services, it must follow up any concerns about either actual or suspected adult abuse.
+Regardless of whether the local authority is providing any services to the adult, it must follow up any concerns about either actual or suspected abuse or neglect.